 Other Income such as gambling winnings, awards, prizes and jury duty

-Child/Dependent Care Expense (Child care provider Id or SSN)
+Child/dependent care expense (Child care provide Id or SSN)

-Bank Account Information to Electronically ile tax return (voided check or deposit slip)
+Bank account information to electronically file tax return (voided check or deposit slip)

-Social Security Card/ITIN numbers for all Dependents claimed on tax return
+Social Security card/ITN numbers for all dependents claimed on tax return

-All Rental Property Information, if claiming rental income (Maximum of 3 rental
+All rental property information if claiming rental income (Maximum of 3 rental property)

-Any other information you think will help properly prepare your tax return
+Any information you think will help properly prepare your tax return

 To be eligible for a full or partial credit, the taxpayer must have earned income of at least $1 but less than:

 - $50,594 ($56,844 married filing jointly) with three or more qualifying children